Crunch-io/ta-da/content/visualization/_index.md

 * Drag-and-drop to create interactive tables, charts, and graphs.

-* Quickly build a custom a custom <a href="">dashboard</a> with no coding.
+* Quickly build a custom a custom [dashboard](dashboards) with no coding.

 * Export editable tables and charts to PowerPoint and Excel.

-* With a few clicks, deliver or embed a <a href="">CrunchBox</a> - the easiest and quickest way to slice and dice survey data with zero training.
+* With a few clicks, deliver or embed a [CrunchBox](crunchbox) - the easiest and quickest way to slice and dice survey data with zero training.